lancewuz/proto-parser/README.md

   // Set whether to resolve types.
 The default value is true. resolve?: boolean

+  // Set whether to weak resolve types(do not throw errors when resolve failed).
+  // The default value is true.
+  weakResolve?: boolean

   // Set whether to return pure json Object.
 The default value is true. toJson?: boolean
 }